psychoinformatics-de/knowledge-base/kbi/0017/index.rst

 Words of warning
 ----------------

-Not every presently "unused" key might be from a delete commit.
+Not every presently "unused" key (i.e. unreferenced data file) might be from the deleted commit.
 There might be other historical data that is also no longer referenced, but still useful.

 BE CAREFUL!